 Contribution limits change for each calendar year and have historically increased gradually from year to year.
 How much you can contribute is based on your health insurance coverage.
 For 2020, individuals with self-only health insurance coverage can contribute up to $3,550 and individuals with family health insurance coverage can contribute up to $7,100.
 (For 2019, contribution limits were $3,500/self-only and $7,000/family.)
 Self-only coverage means that you’re the only person covered under your plan.
 Family coverage includes you plus one or multiple dependents (e.g. you and a spouse, you and a child, you and a spouse and child/children).

 Contribution deadlines, however, are based on tax year.
-That means HSA owners have from January 1, 2019 – April 15, 2020 to make contributions toward tax year 2019.
+That means HSA owners have from January 1, 2019 – July 15, 2020 to make contributions toward tax year 2019.
 (The specific date is set by the IRS each year but is usually in mid-April; in 2020, the deadline was extended due to COVID-19.)

 So, why contribute toward 2020 instead of starting on contributions for 2021?